Topology-Aware Block Coordinate Descent for Qubit Frequency Allocation of Superconducting Quantum Processors: Results

 In this expression, the minimization $\arg\min_{B_j}$ is performed with respect to the set of parameters contained within block $B_j$, while all other parameters outside this block are held constant.
 After finding a solution vector $B_j^*=(f_{j_1}^*,f_{j_2}^*, \dots)$, the global parameter vector $f=(f_1,f_2, \dots ,f_N)$ is updated by replacing the parameters in $B_j$ with their new values from $B_j^*$.
 A complete pass through all blocks in $\mathcal{B}$ constitutes one epoch of the algorithm.
 The full pseudocode for this procedure is presented in Alg.~\ref{alg:bcd}.

 There are three key components in implementing the BCD algorithm: the block strategy, how to select block each step, and how to optimize each subproblem.

 For the block strategy, since we know the spatial distribution of qubits on superconducting quantum chips, we typically group spatially neighboring parameters together.
 Under the assumption of local crosstalk, the influence ranges of parameters within this block overlap.
 This implies that for a fixed number of parameters in a block, the influence range is minimized.
 A minimized influence range means we can more easily obtain the objective function value through calibration experiments.
 Therefore, this paper employs a non-overlapping block strategy centered around each qubit to narrow the search space for partitioning.
 Section \ref{sec:NNA} explores more suitable partitioning strategies within this space.
 Clearly, another parallel partitioning strategy space exists.
 When parameters within each grouping are spaced as far apart as possible in the parameter space, their influence ranges become mutually independent due to the assumption of local crosstalk.
 In this case, optimizing parameters independently within each region significantly reduces both the search space and the complexity of the objective function.
-However, this scenario is uncommon in the NISQ stage with fewer qubits and is therefore not discussed in detail in this paper.
+However, this scenario is uncommon at current qubit counts and is therefore not discussed in detail in this paper.

+Two related but distinct design choices underlie our framework.
+The \emph{optimization-block partition} determines how tunable parameters are grouped into blocks \(B_j\), thereby fixing the local search dimension \(|B_j|\).
+The \emph{reduced-objective footprint} determines how many error contributions must be retained when evaluating the block-local objective \(G_{B_j}\), and its size \(|C_j|\) controls the effective evaluation cost.
+Although the two are linked through the crosstalk graph, they are not identical.

+Block size involves a direct trade-off.
+Larger blocks internalize more crosstalk within each subproblem, improving local faithfulness, but also inflate both the search cost (which grows as \(3^{|B_j|}\) or \(k^{|B_j|}\)) and the footprint needed for a faithful reduced objective.
+Conversely, very small blocks---in the extreme, single parameters---shrink each local search but weaken the sequence dependence that makes the SD-TSP ordering meaningful.
+The qubit-centered non-overlapping partition adopted here is therefore a practical compromise between optimization fidelity, reduced-objective locality, and tractable per-epoch cost, rather than a universally optimal rule.